-At my company, we developed a new product that didn’t live up to expectations.
-That led to a lot of feedback from agitated customers through email and on social media.
+At my old company, Airtame, we developed a new product that didn’t live up to expectations.
+That led to a lot of feedback from agitated customers via email and on social media.
 A lot of it was deserved, and it motivated everybody in the company to put in more effort.

-Six months later, results of our hard work began to show in the form of five-star reviews on Amazon, which is becoming an increasingly important sales channel for us.
+Six months later, results of our hard work began to show in the form of five-star reviews on Amazon, which became an increasingly important sales channel for us.

-Facebook, Uber, LinkedIn, Yelp, Amazon, Airbnb, Upwork, TripAdvisor, Apple’s App Store, Google Play, IMDb, YouTube—all of them are successful, and all of them have users creating and curating their content.
-It is both smart, valuable and scalable, if done right.
+Facebook, Uber, LinkedIn, Amazon, Airbnb, TripAdvisor, Apple’s App Store, Google Play, IMDb, YouTube—all of them are successful, and all of them have users creating and/or curating their content.
+It is smart, valuable and scalable, if done right.

-What is really going on at a macro perspective is that technology, and especially the internet, is in the midst of making the whole world transparent.
-From intangible to tangible.
-Your company’s secrets, good and bad, can find their way online in mere minutes.
+Technology, and especially the internet, can make the whole world transparent—from intangible to tangible.
+Your company’s secrets and problems, good and bad, can find their way online in mere minutes.

-Back in the day, a few bad interactions with customers were somewhat accepted because the message traveled slowly.
+Back in the day, a few bad interactions with customers may not have had a real impact because the message traveled slowly.
 In any case, management had a chance to train and correct the employee who made the mistake before the survival of the company was endangered.
-You don’t get that chance today.
+You don’t necessarily get that chance today.

-If you are able to organize this process, nurture and harvest it, you are very likely to become a winner in the review economy.
+On the flipside, if you are able to organize, nurture and harvest the great experiences being shared online, you may just become a winner in the review economy.

 There is money in gathering reviews.
 Why?

 Second, all the platforms mentioned above are based on algorithms and code that work automatically with little to no human interference.
 Algorithms work off of myriad factors, including reviews, keywords and rates of sale.
 Each box you tick is another step forward for you in the eyes of the algorithm.
 If one person likes and buys your product—particularly if they give a good review—it becomes increasingly likely that more people will see it and choose to do the same.

 You need a plan.
 There is no room for hoping and coincidences.
 Get familiar with things like automatic emails, net promoter score and personal touch.

-Following the pressure of our failed product launch, we worked tirelessly to correct our errors and to make sure every single customer has a great experience with us.
-The result was a smooth process for what happens every time someone buys our product.
+Following the pressure of our failed product launch, we worked tirelessly to correct our errors and to make sure every single customer had a great experience with us.
+The result was a smooth follow-up process for everyone who bought our product.

-We ensure this by applying a large degree of automatization.
-When you buy an Airtame, a larger process is initiated:
+We ensured this by applying a large degree of automation.
+When you bought an Airtame product, a larger process was initiated:

-- An email is sent confirming the purchase and letting you know the order is on its way.
+- An email was sent confirming the purchase and letting you know the order was on its way.

-- The next day, we send another email containing some tips on how to get started with your Airtame.
+- The next day, we sent another email containing some tips on how to get started with your Airtame product.

-- One week after completing the purchase, you will get an email from Thomas Young, our onboarding manager, who asks if there is anything he can help with.
+- One week after completing the purchase, customers got an email from our onboarding manager, who asked if there was anything he could help with.

-- If you reply to this email, it will go to our customer support team who can help make sure you get your Airtame set up the right way.
+- If you replied to this email, it would go to our customer support team who could help make sure you got your Airtame product set up the right way.

-- Thirty days later, we send you a new email where we ask you on a scale from 1 to 10 how likely you are to recommend Airtame.
+- Thirty days later, we sent you a new email where we asked you on a scale from 1 to 10 how likely you were to recommend Airtame.

-- If you rate us a 9 or 10, we ask you to review us on Amazon.
+- If you rated us a 9 or 10, we asked you to review us on Amazon.

-- And if you rate us a 7 or 8, we consider each individual case before deciding how to proceed.
+- If you rated us a 7 or 8, we considered each individual case before deciding how to proceed.

-That’s how we do it.
-All the automated emails may sound a bit impersonal, but as soon as you make the move to reach out, one of us will handle your case individually.
-This person is not allowed to let you go before you are satisfied.
-Creating value for our customers is that important for us.
+That’s how we did it.
+All the automated emails may sound a bit impersonal, but as soon as you made the move to reach out, one of us would handle your case individually.
+That person was not allowed to let you go before you are satisfied.
+Creating value for our customers was that important for us.

-Whatever your line of work, every email, conversation, every haircut, every serving, every experience, every interaction you have with your customer is a chance to make a new friend.
+Whatever your line of work, every email, conversation, haircut, serving, experience or interaction you have with your customer is a chance to make a new friend.
 Never forget this.
-Always over-deliver.

-If you are confident that you always do a good job, you should consider physically advertising for your customers to review you on the platform of your choice.
-You should also start training your employees to ask for this (smoothly).
+If you are confident that you always do a good job, you should consider asking your customers to leave a review on the platform of your choice.
+Start training your employees to (smoothly) ask for this.

 You are only halfway done when you sell your product.
-You have to measure the value you create for your customer and then direct it toward a positive online reflection.
-Creating value is key and it is where you should start.
+You still have to measure the value you create for your customer and then direct it toward a positive online reflection.
+Creating value is key, and it is always where you should start.